panserbjorn/Haskell-API-Tutorial/3. Cabal and Stack/README.md

 ### Build the project

 Once we have our project set up, we can build it using the `cabal build` command.
-This will compile the source code in the `app` directory and produce an executable that we can run.
+This will compile the source code in the `app` directory and produce an executable that we can run and distribute.

+The location of the executable will be in the `dist-newstyle/build/BULD-SETUP/ghc-VERSION/PACKAGE-NAME-VERSION/x/EXECUTABLE-NAME/build/EXECUTABLE-NAME/` directory.
+Once you find it, you can run it or distribute it.

 Let's run the following command to build the project: